gipo999/tomcat-webapp-boilerplate/README.md

 ### Sarif Reports

-Sarif reports can be uploaded to github with the `upload-sarif` action
+Sarif reports can be uploaded to github with the `upload-sarif` action.

-they provide a standard format for static analysis tools, and can be used in github security tab to have a better overview of the vulnerabilities and identify the tools that generated them
+They provide a standard format for static analysis tools, and can be used in github security tab to have a better overview of the vulnerabilities and identify the tools that generated them.

-Must convert manually zap, nmap, fix snyk.

 Requires custom actions to parse bugged or missing sarif reports (zap, nmap, wapiti, snyk container).